headerbanner-icecream.jpg

 1500s – First Europe, then the world3

-Italy couldn’t keep such a delightful dessert to themselves, and by 1870 Italian immigrants had taken the secrets of making ice cream throughout Europe.
+Italy couldn’t keep such a delightful dessert to themselves, and by 1870, Italian immigrants had taken the secrets of making ice cream throughout Europe.
 It captured hearts wherever it went, with push-carts selling ‘penny lick’ ice creams quickly becoming a common sight as far afield as the streets of London.
 The recipe then crossed the Atlantic to the USA, with Thomas Jefferson apparently bringing it back to Philadelphia – which went on to become the Ice cream capital of America, inventing further delights like the ice cream soda.

 1900s, USA – Cone or cup?4

-Almost 4000 years on from the invention of ‘milk ice’, we were still eating our frozen cream treats from plates and bowls.
+Almost 4000 years after the invention of ‘milk ice’, we were still eating our frozen cream treats from plates and bowls.
 It wasn’t until the 1904 St Louis World Fair that the first edible ice cream cone broke onto the scene.
 The story goes like this: Arnold Fornachou, an American ice cream vendor, ran out of cups to sell his ice cream in.
 Rather than pack up and go home, he joined forces with Ernest Hamwi, a Syrian baker specialising in making waffles.
 They rolled up waffles into cones, filled them with ice cream, and these “World’s fair cornucopias” were an immediate hit.

-Hand rolled cones quickly took off in the USA, but they couldn’t quite take over from cups until 1912, when the first machine for creating ice cream cones was invented.
-Jump forward 100 years and the humble ice cream cone is still a firm favourite.
+Hand-rolled cones quickly took off in the USA, but they couldn’t quite take over from cups until 1912, when the first machine for creating ice cream cones was invented.
+Jump forward 100 years, and the humble ice cream cone is still a firm favourite.

 2000s, Everywhere - What’s next?

-Fast forward to today and ice cream is still the treat of choice for children and adults alike, with tens of billions of litres made and enjoyed across the world every year.5 Especially in Europe it seems, which eats almost 30% of all the world’s ice cream!6
+Fast forward to today, and ice cream is still the treat of choice for children and adults alike, with tens of billions of litres made and enjoyed across the world every year.5 Especially in Europe, it seems, which eats almost 30% of all the world’s ice cream!6

-But even today ice cream is still evolving.
+But even today, ice cream is still evolving.
 Sure the finest Italian gelato tastes delicious, but new technology and new ideas mean the ice cream of tomorrow could be truly incredible - perhaps even resisting melting in the sun or glowing in the dark!

 Related articles